BoredApe8461/RegionX-Node/README.md

 cargo build --release
 ```

+> NOTE: You _must_ use the release builds for parachains!
+The optimizations here are required
+> as in debug mode, it is expected that nodes are not able to run fast enough to produce blocks.

 ## Relay Chain

 > **NOTE**: In the following two sections, we document how to manually start a few relay chain